Fire performance, protection and safety in light-frame wood and mass timber buildings.

-They meet the same fire performance demands as any other material
+Meeting the same fire performance demands as any other material

-The risk of fire is a critical concern for all buildings and construction sites.
-And every building material can suffer damage from prolonged exposure to fire: steel buckles, concrete spalls and wood burns.
+The risk of fire is a concern for all buildings and construction sites.
+Every building material can suffer damage from prolonged exposure to fire: steel buckles, concrete spalls and wood burns.
 In response, the building industry has developed technologies and evolved building codes over the last half-century to dramatically reduce the negative impacts of fire and help ensure fire-safe construction.
 This includes taking full advantage of fire-retardant materials, sophisticated fire detection such as optical smoke sensors, advanced sprinkler and alarm systems and other smart building technologies.

 Building codes, in British Columbia, and throughout North America, ensure your safety.
 They’re a proven set of performance-based objectives that all buildings must comply with.
 Recent advancements in BC and around the world permit taller wood construction.
 Such code changes are based on rigorous research and developed by experts through a collaborative process that includes input from all segments of the building community.